shlomioved1234/IMDB_Movie_Searcher/README.md

 Installation
 ------------
-If you are using Python 3, then cd into the microblog folder and then create a virtual environment with the following command:
+If you are using Python 3, then cd into the app folder and then create a virtual environment with the following command:

 `$ python -m venv flask`